PLATELET AND LEUKOCYTE-INCREASING EFFECTS OF SYZYGIUM CUMINI (L.) SKEELS (MYRTACEAE) LEAVES IN A MURINE MODELHTML Full Text

 It must also be noted that in a Philippine study by De Paz et al., 2015 18, catechin, along with gallic acid, was identified in Tawa-tawa (E. hirta) using HPLC analysis.
 Tawa-tawa was proven to be effective in increasing platelet levels by 11, 18, 19.

-CONCLUSION: This study significantly claimed for the first time that the leaves of S. cumini (methanolic extract) can be orally active and effective in increasing WBC and platelets having catechin (759.16 ppm) and rutin (142.24 ppm) as the main bioactives present.
+CONCLUSION: This study significantly claimed for the first time that the leaves of S. cumini (methanolic extract) could be orally active and effective in increasing WBC and platelets having catechin (759.16 ppm) and rutin (142.24 ppm) as the main bioactive present.
 Hence, it is a potential candidate for further research leading to the development of an herbal therapeutic agent for dengue.

 Recommendations and Future Directions: The following are recommended to meet the gaps of the study: the future researchers to isolate or identify the specific compound/s from S. cumini that exert/s the anti-thrombocytopenic and anti-leukopenic activities and since results are dose-dependent, it is recommended that a wider range of doses of S. cumini should be tested at a valid reference and to increase the number of test animals to be used.